petkaantonov/jQuery-slider/README.md

 Usage
 -----

-The slider can only be called on input elements, this helps keeping the api size to minimum.
+The slider can only be called on input elements of `type="text"`, this helps keeping the api size to minimum.

     $('input').slider(options)